AWSinAction/apigateway/README.md

 and now [use the RESTful API](#use-the-restful-api).

 ### Using CloudFormation, Swagger / OpenAPI Specification and the Amazon API Gateway Importer

+> This method is deprecated.
+Please choose one of the other methods mentioned earlier!

 clone this repository